Wave-particle duality employing quantum coherence in superposition with non-orthogonal pointers: Free States and Free Operations

 \subsection{Towards non-orthogonal incoherent operations}

 Maximally incoherent operations form the largest set of free operations in the resource theory of coherence.
-There is no restriction on MIOs for taking any state that is arbitrarily close to a free state to a state quite far away from any free state, which does not conform to our intuitive expectation of a \emph{free} operation.
 A more restricted class of free operations which play an important role in the resource theory of quantum coherence are the \emph{incoherent operations (IO)} \citep{baumgratz}.

 In analogy with IO, we define a \emph{non-orthogonal incoherent operation (NIO)} as any channel $\Lambda_{NIO}$ with Kraus operators $\lbrace K_{i} \rbrace$ such that $K_{i}\chi K_{i}^{\dagger}/ \tr(K_{i}\chi K_{i}^{\dagger}) \in \lbrace \chi \rbrace$ $\forall \chi \in \lbrace \chi \rbrace $, with $\lbrace \chi \rbrace $ being the set of NOIS.